Writing an Argumentative Essay: How to Convince Your Readers Wittily

 Background of the issue: in this section of a classical argument essay, you should state the facts and the context of the problem.

-Conclusion: any conclusion to an essay summarizes the major points, discusses the implications, and stresses on why the position chosen by the author is the best.
+Conclusion: any conclusion to an essay summarizes the major points, discusses the implications, and stresses why the position chosen by the author is the best.

-1. Toulmin Argumentative Approach
+2. Toulmin Argumentative Approach

 For instance, should marijuana be legalized?
 Or should guns be concealed?
 The two are some argumentative topics that can be argued through the Toulmin approach.

 Claim: your claim is the thesis statement.
-Example: The government should rethink the policies of gun-ownership and use.
+Example: The government should rethink the policies of gun ownership and use.

 Evidence: The evidence refers to well-backed statistics, facts, or statements from credible scholarly sources.